vuquangtrong/mkdocs-material-blog/docs/blog/other-stuff/mkdocs-plugins/index.md

     - macros
 ```

-!!!
-Bug "Incomplete data in macro"
+!!! bug "Incomplete data in macro"

     The macro `#!md {{ navigation.pages }}` contains a list of all pages, but the data of each page maybe not complete, such as title or meta-data.